 Spanish nationals who are victims of terrorism abroad will also receive the same level of protection, regarding compensation and support.
-However, if they are residents of the country in which the attack has happened, they will have a right to 50% of the compensation they would otherwise be entitled to.

-Following the Madrid bombings on March the 11th of 2004, a number of foreign victims and their family members received compensation.
+However, if Following the Madrid bombings on March the 11th of 2004, a number of foreign victims and their family members received compensation.